Aris Thessaloniki Women's Basketball

 Aris Thessaloniki Women's Basketball is the women's basketball department of Aris Thessaloniki, the Greek multi-sport club based in Thessaloniki.
 The club plays in A2 Ethniki (2nd tier) but recently it has played in A1 Ethniki.
 In 2015-2016 season is on the first place of the second category.
+The team have been going between these 2 divisions for the past decade.

 History

 The women's team of Aris was founded in 1946 thanks to initiatives of Phaedon Matthaiou.
-Some years later, the club ceased their activities but returned in 1980s decade.
+Some years later, the club ceased their activities but returned in the 1980s.
 The season 2009-10 played in A1 Ethniki for first time and the next season played in EuroCup Women but disqualified by Dynamo Novosibirsk.
 In season 2013-14, Aris finished in 7th place but withdrew from the championship due to financial problems and relegated to A2 Ethniki.